Chapter 9 Leaving Home

 I suggest you work with this phenomenon; it could help in the coming days,” Zior said, turning to Elizabeth.
 “He values you above all humans.
 We built that into each Kitchen, but Andrew took that idea to a higher level, unlike Dylan.”

 Elizabeth smiled at Zior’s words.
-She had become more proud of Andrew than she ever had.
+She had become more and more proud of Andrew as the day progressed.

 “While it is noble that the A.I. wanted to save the woman, I do not think It should return to the President’s house,” said the Governor of New York.